DrewShults/Rush-Assessment/README.md

-# Rush-Assessment
-Album Viewer Website - Static page used to view albums and the song Titles/Song Id within those albums.
+                    Album Viewer Website - Static page used to view albums and the song titles/song id's within those albums.
 Author-Andrew Shults

 -Added UI functionality to view and scroll through large amounts of data.
 Rolling window affect used to handle larger sets of data.

--If more data was required it would be ideal to build this differently and use an actual database rather than buildTable function.
+-If more data was required it would likely be be better to build this differently and use an actual database rather than buildTable function.
+As for now it handles 10,000 rows fine.

 To run download index.html and then open that file.
 If different data is needed add it under var tableData